giovannibussotti/GIP/docs/source/giptools/overview.rst

 * The .chrCov.pdf file represents the normalized chromosome coverage
 * The .binCov.pdf file represents the normalized genomic bin coverage
 * The .geCov.pdf file represents the normalized gene coverage.
 The first heatmap reports scaled values.
-The second heatmap shows the actual normalized gene coverage, but values greather than --ylim are reported as --ylim.
+Genes with 0 standard deviation cannot be scaled and are not shown in the hetmap.
+The second heatmap shows all the normalized gene coverages increased by a pseudocount of 0.1 and log2 transformed.
+The third heatmap shows the actual normalized gene coverage, but values greather than --ylim are reported as --ylim.
 * The .geCov.xlsx file is an excel table reporting the normalized gene coverage with the associated function (if available)
 * The .alignmentMetrics.xlsx is an excel table reporting the mapping statistics of all samples as estimated by picard CollectAlignmentSummaryMetrics.